SanjidMahmud/DevOps-Class-Notes/FirstClass.md

 3. the trailer.
 Network packets can be thought of conceptually to postal packages.
 The header is the box/envelope, the payload is the box/envelope's content, and the trailer is the signature.

-`code`
-docker ps
+`docker ps`
-docker ps --all
+`docker ps --all`

-docker create hello-world
+`docker create hello-world`
-dockert start -a hello-world id docker system prune docker logs container id
+`dockert start -a hello-world id`
+`docker system prune `
+`docker logs container id`
-Stopping containers - docker stop container id (only process stop ) kill container - docker kill container id(full container all process shutdown) `code` execute an additional command in a container
+`Stopping containers - docker stop container id (only process stop )` `kill container - docker kill container id(full container all process shutdown)`

+execute an additional command in a container

-docker exec -it container id command
+`docker exec -it container id command `

-it = allow us to provide input to the container
+- it = allow us to provide input to the container

 without -it flag nothing is happened.
--i = standard in
+1. -i = standard in
--t = nicely formatted text
+2. -t = nicely formatted text
 docker exec -i id command

-Getting a command prompt in a container - docker exec -it container id sh it will give a linux command line/terminal environment control-D to exit
+Getting a command prompt in a container -

+`docker exec -it container id sh`

+it will give a linux command line/terminal environment
+- control-D to exit

-sh - a program which is executed inside that computer
+- **sh - a program which is executed inside that computer**

-docker run -it busybox sh
+`docker run -it busybox sh`

-container isolation -
+- container isolation -
+- suppose you open and run two containers
+- docker run -it busybox sh (2 times) now first terminal create a file
+`touch hi`
-suppose you open and run two containers docker run -it busybox sh (2 times) now first terminal create a file touch hi ls - you will see the file hi go to second terminal and check the second container and there is no hi file.
+- ls - you will see the file hi go to second terminal and check the second container and there is no hi file.